 - Often include expensive fees and penalties.

 Unlike mortgages and auto loans, unsecured personal loans don’t require an asset as collateral, such as a car or a house.
 If you don’t make payments, the lender can’t immediately seize your property.
 Although defaulting on your loan payments will damage your credit score.
 What’s more, transferring credit card debt to an installment loan can improve your credit score because it lowers your credit utilization ratio and diversifies the types of credit on your credit report.
+To make things easier, we put together a list of best personal loans to help you compare various fees, rates and reviews.

 Once you decide on a personal loan, you need to determine what type of installment loan is best for you.
 Check what interest rates and terms you qualify for and determine whether you can realistically afford the monthly payments before accepting a loan offer.
 SuperMoney’s loan offer engine sets out the rates, fees, and eligibility criteria of the leading online lenders.